learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

-# Build a JS library
+# Build a JS functional library

 ## Project guidelines
 Your assignment today is to build the `fi` JS library.
 This is a toolset of useful functional programming helpers, following the [functional programming](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) paradigm.